Swedz/SyncUpdater/README.md

 directory: '/root/syncupdater/updates'
 # This is how long it takes for the reboot to take place, in seconds
 reboot-timer: 30
+# This defines all of the commands to be executed when the reboot is finishing
+reboot-commands:
+  - 'stop'
 # These are the messages for different things that get sent - pretty straight forward
 messages:
   no-permission: '&cI''m sorry, but you do not have permission to perform this command.